 • Strange or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 • Warm air or poor circulation.
-Electrical failure stops cooling systems from working, while an obstruction in your ductwork hampers airflow.
+Electrical failure stops cooling systems from working, while an obstruction in your ductwork reduces airflow.
 This can also be a result of a dirty air filter.

 • Short cycling or inconsistent operation.
-Frequent starting and stopping adds more strain on your air conditioner.
+Repeated starting and stopping adds extra strain on your air conditioner.
 This is often caused by a dirty air filter.

 • Higher utility bills.
-Faulty components or clogs force your air conditioner to work harder.
+Faulty components or clogs force your air conditioner to work more intensely.
 Watch your monthly bills for sudden increases.

 If your repair bill exceeds $1,500, it might be a wiser option to schedule air conditioning installation instead.
 A new air conditioner is more energy efficient, which can save you money on cooling bills over time.

-Your J & J Air Conditioning technician will help you determine the right choice.
-Since 1981, we’ve been renowned for our trustworthy, high-quality air conditioning repair in Eastland and devotion to exemplary customer service.
-Arrange your appointment by calling us at 254-355-3833 today!
+Your J & J Air Conditioning technician will help you settle on the right choice.
+Since 1981, we’ve been known for our honest, high-quality air conditioning repair in Eastland and devotion to exemplary customer service.
+Request your appointment by calling us at 254-355-3833 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.